 Here are some tips for creating effective visuals from qualitative data:

+Notably helps researchers visualize their data on a flexible canvas, charts, and evidence based insights.
 As an all-in-one research platform, Notably enables researchers to collect, analyze and present qualitative data effectively.

 You can sign up to run an end to end research project for free and receive tips on how to make the most out of your data.
-With a wide variety of research tools at your fingertips, Notably will completely change how you present your qualitative data.

 Try Teams for 7 days